-The inspiration behind this chocolate mousse is the baby guinness cocktail shot made with a shot of Kahlua or Tia Maria topped with a head of Baileys.
+The inspiration behind this chocolate mousse is the baby guinness cocktail shot.
+That is a shot of Kahlua or Tia Maria topped with a head of Baileys.
 The shot for people who prefer candy to alcohol.

 Another mistake I was making was that I wasn’t beating the egg yolks enough.
 You should beat the egg yolks and sugar until they have a creamy-buttery consistency – if they’re still looking sunshine-yellow you haven’t beaten them enough.

 There were other mistakes I was making, I’m sure, but I can’t remember what exactly they were at this stage.
 Anyway it all worked out well in the end.
 Until I tried making it a year later and discovered that the recipe was wrong.
 Very disappointing altogether.

 So I’m happy to finally correct it.
 I’ve reduced the chocolate from 175g to 150g because I like chocolate very dark and this might be too dark for some.
 That said the chocolate in this mousse should be dark because the cream topping is there to nicely lighten the intensity of the mousse – just like how the head of Bailey’s makes the shot of Tia Maria or Kahlua smoother.
 If you don’t want a cream topping at all you could make this chocolate mousse with 100g 70% chocolate and you’ll have a very yummy, and just slightly boozy, chocolate mousse.
 I’d suggest adding in brandy or rum if you want to umfph it up a bit.